Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Germany

-Normal income tax still applies to sales that happen before 12 months of holding and earnings of over €600.
+Normal income tax applies to short-term crypto sales of under 12 months of holding on earnings over €600.
 So Germany is a great choice for long-term crypto investors who trade strategically and hold for over a year.

 Hong Kong

-For taxpayers in Hong Kong, so long as an individual’s crypto activities are considered investments, there is no capital gains tax applied.
+For taxpayers in Hong Kong, so long as an individual’s crypto activities are considered investments, no capital gains tax is applied.
 For corporations and crypto professionals, when digital assets are traded as a regular part of doing business, they are subject to an income tax.

 Malaysia

 Malaysia currently has no capital gains tax on crypto for individual investors.
-If you’re considered a professional, meaning you trade short term and frequently, you may be subject to income tax on your crypto transactions.
+However, if you’re considered a professional (meaning you trade short-term and frequently), you may be subject to income tax on your crypto transactions.

 Malta